Top 5 Budget Apps

 Honorable Mention - Microsoft Excel/Google Sheets

-Sometimes the best budgeting software is just a spreadsheet.
+If you already know why you should budget, then you probably know that sometimes the best budgeting software is just a spreadsheet.
 All you need to do is create one table with Excel or Sheets to estimate your income and expenses.
 Then, create another table to list your actual income and expenses as you go.

 If you wind up way over budget, look at a debt reduction spreadsheet to get back on your feet.
 This spreadsheet factors in interest rates to calculate how much money you have leftover each month to attack debt and the number of years it would take to pay it off.